-I’m not sure what context the quote is from or even if it is necessarily accurate, but that is inconsequential when our point is to clarify its meaning.
+I’m not sure what context the quote is from, or even if it is necessarily accurate, but that is inconsequential when our point is to clarify its meaning.
 The quote goes: “When you no longer believe everything you think, you become aware and realize that the thinker is not who you are.”

-Now imagine that you are running all kinds of software all the time, and then some person loads in a copy of Philosophical Questions from Scott.
+Now, imagine that we are running all kinds of software, all the time, and then some person loads in a copy of Philosophical Questions from Scott.
 And as you run that program, you develop some new and very abstract concepts.
 Let us say this special programming results in sentience.
-Let us say you the computer is aware.
+Let us say you the computer becomes self-aware.
 Let us say this computer has consciousness.

 A conscious computer.
-So what would it be conscious of?
+So, what would it be conscious of?
 Well, the only thing it’s doing is running software, so it would become aware of that.
 It would become aware of its own processing.

-Can you see that if you truly recognize that you’ve been programmed by experience to be who you are, and you also recognize your own lack of control over almost all of that programming, then everyone instantly becomes innocent—including you.
-Your mistakes cease to exist because they are only temporary calculations made by the computer.
-Yes, ultimately many of us are running valuable programs while others run viruses or violence, but even if they are running viruses, that’s still not the computer’s fault if it’s not conscious enough to reprogram itself.
+Prior to self-realization, our mistakes cease to exist because they are only temporary calculations made by we the computer.
+It’s true, many of us are running valuable programs while others run viruses or violence but, even if they are running viruses, that’s still not the computer’s fault if it’s not conscious enough to reprogram itself.